vtrnnhlinh/vtrnnhlinh/README.md

 - :heart: My love: C/C++ & nvim
 - :books: My personal hobbies: Mathematics, IoT & Embedded Systems, Languages, Books.

-If you have any interests, don't hesitate to email me!
+If you want to have a talk, don't hesitate to email me!